Bechard History, Family Crest & Coats of Arms

 Bechard is a name that first reached England following the Norman Conquest in 1066.
 It is a name for a person who was a butcher.

 The name could also be derived the family's original place of residence, Beaucir, in Calvados, Normandy.

 This web page shows only a small excerpt of our Bechard research.
-Another 49 words (4 lines of text) covering the year 1066 is included under the topic Early Bechard History in all our PDF Extended History products and printed products wherever possible.
+Another 49 words (4 lines of text) covering the years 1066, 1643, 1642 and 1643 are included under the topic Early Bechard History in all our PDF Extended History products and printed products wherever possible.

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Bowker, Bowcher, Boucher and others.

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Bechard name or one of its variants:

 Bechard Settlers in United States in the 19th Century

 - James Bechard, aged 35, who arrived in Ohio in 1813

 Bechard Settlers in United States in the 20th Century